Starfield best ship parts – the best ship modules for every category

 With a cargo size of 1480, the Galleon S204 Cargo Hold is the biggest one currently available in the game.
 If you’re the kind of person who loves to hoard their loot and is always shipping around tonnes of resources, then you’re not going to want anything on your ship smaller than this.

-Alternatively, if you’re a big smuggler, then the best cargo hold for you might be the 10ST Hauler Shielded Cargo Hold which are sold by vendors such as in the Red Mile on Porrima III.
-You can find more about that in our Starfield how to get a shielded cargo hold guide.
+Alternatively, if you’re a big smuggler, then you’ll be after a Shielded Cargo Hold instead.
+If that’s the case, then the best cargo hold for you might be the 10ST Hauler Shielded Cargo Hold which is sold by vendors, such as in the Red Mile on Porrima III.

 Starfield best ship parts: The 100DP Slim Docker